NBA Rumors: Sixers Could Sign Tyreke Evans To One-Year, $14M Deal In Free Agency, ‘Hoops Hype’ Reports

 The Philadelphia 76ers have become one of the most promising teams in the NBA as the team is finally reaping the benefits of The Process.
 With Joel Embiid, Ben Simmons, and Markelle Fultz as their core moving forward, the future indeed looks bright for Philly.

 However, adding veteran role players that could provide instant offense night in and night out would help the team achieve their goal of becoming one of the superpowers in the East even with LeBron James around.
-With that, Hoops Hype reported that the Sixers may look to add Memphis Grizzlies shooting guard Tyreke Evans to their line up next season.
+With that, Hoops Hype reported that the Sixers may look to add Memphis Grizzlies shooting guard Tyreke Evans to their lineup next season.

 Evans, 28, is coming off a career year that saw him produce the highest numbers since his incredible rookie season.
 The fourth overall pick of the 2009 draft averaged 19.4 points, 5.2 rebounds, 5.2 assists, and 1.1 steals in 30.9 minutes per game mostly as a starter for Memphis this season.